hertzmann/hertzmann.github.io/_posts/2026-05-15-dog-knowledge.md

 Knowledge, to me, implies some sort of conceptual reasoning ability, planning, or generalization that can't be explained by any of the above capabilities.
 We humans can talk about all sorts of conceptual information; we can make decisions based on knowledge of distant objects or abstract concepts; we can plan for the future.
 Dogs can do none of these things.

-Being able to perform an action is not enough: a bird can fly, but it does not know about flight any more than an airplane does (["competence without comprehension"](/2024/09/18/books-on-consciousness.html), in the words of philosopher Daniel Dennett).
+Being able to perform an action is not enough: a bird can fly, but it does not know about flight any more than an airplane does (["competence without comprehension", in the words of philosopher Daniel Dennett](/2024/09/18/books-on-consciousness.html)).
+(I think it would be fair to say "a dog knows how to bark," meaning that it _can_ bark, not that it can understand or explain barking.)

 So often, we see dogs behave in ways that betray an absence of planning or reasoning ability.